petersmythe/invapi-dual-auth/README.md

 * create a key and value
 * retrieve a previous value, if there is one
    *   if not, store the key & value and decline the first transaction
 * check if the previous transaction was within the allowed time window
    *   if not, store the key & value and decline the transaction
 * if a different/second card is required, check that they are different
    *   else check that the cards have the same ID
 * approve the transaction if successful
    *   or store the key & value and decline this transaction

-* and, of course, there is no need to do these checks if the transaction is under the specified limit, just immediately approve
+And, of course, there is no need to do these checks if the transaction is under the specified limit, just immediately approve.

 Here are the code snippets: